 Tips and Tricks

-Horizontal movement of the mouse to the right will widen the window width (flatten the perceived contrast)
+Move the mouse horizontally to the right to increase the window width (reduce the perceived contrast).

-Vertical movement of the mouse upwards will lower the window center (increase the perceived brightness).
-See Preferences to inverse level direction.
+Move the mouse vertically upwards to lower the window center (increase the perceived brightness).

 The schema above shows that the queries to the PACS are made at the same time as the viewer starts.
 This makes it possible to optimize the launch by simultaneously launching weasis and building the manifest.